ErichBSchulz/api4/autodocs/Activity.md

 ##<a name='create_example'></a>Example [:house:](index.md)

 This is the example derived from the unit tests.
+A log
+            of hook calls and events is below the API request and response.

 ###<a name='create_example_params'></a>Params [:house:](index.md)